HTML-Jeday/Template/my-template/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Gulp starter pack for development

-This repo is a gulp starter for this CSS Tricks tutorial.

-Remember to do run the `npm install` command after cloning this repo :)
+in begining , in command line "npm install" for project file second to begin we have to "gulp" in command line for project file third we have command build for optimized our html,css,js